-Metric Insights 5.6.0 and 5.6.1 introduce a number of exciting new options for content personalization with BI tools like Qlik Sense, Tableau and others, distribution and management of that content, and auditing for Bursts.
+Metric Insights 5.6 introduces a number of exciting new options for content personalization with BI tools like Qlik Sense, Tableau and others, distribution and management of that content, and auditing for Bursts.

 - Filter Bookmarks allow any User to personalize how they view and subscribe to their own External Report content for Tableau, Qlik Sense, QlikView, Spotfire and others.

 Filter Defaults enable Power Users and Admins to present and distribute at enterprise-scale by utilizing User Maps:

 - Defaults can be set when viewing a Report (e.g., a Canada sales operations manager will open their Report with the preselected Canada value)

 - Bursts can be configured to pass the correct Filters and Filter Values to the correct Users, personalizing all delivered content, but only requiring a single Burst, a single External Report, and a single User Map (all working together).